madibabaiasl/WheelArmWoZDataset/README.md

 # WheelArmMultimodalDatasetPaperDec2025
-Companion repository for the WheelArm Multimodal Dataset paper with code, dataset resources, and Wiki documentation.
+Companion repository for the paper with code, dataset resources, and Wiki documentation.